awyspr/fieldnotes-blog/x2026-04-14-awsmp-ui-vs-disco-api.md

 ## What's this one all about then ?

-So the obvious thing to do with the AWSMP Discovery API was to compare it to the browser UI/UX and see what was the same or different.
+So the obvious thing to do with the new AWSMP Discovery API was to compare it to the browser UI/UX and see what was the same or different.

 ### Whats here and what isnt ?
 Lets take search first then product.

-For search, we'll put in a query, lets say "XX"
+For search, we'll put in a query, lets say "grc automation"

 Now lets look at the left hand menu, which is categories.
 Disco API allows you to get this info back, or preset/navigate/select from it using https://docs.aws.amazon.com/marketplace/latest/APIReference/API_marketplace-discovery_SearchFacets.html - thats a tick.
 While that left hand menu content "seems" trivial to